SFR Logo

 SFR LogoSFR Logo PNG

 The SFR logo represents leadership and excellence in its sector.
-Through the emblem, the owners try to show daily development and love for their work, which allows the company to look confidently into the future and guarantee stability to users.
+Through the emblem, the owners aim to convey daily growth and a love for their work, allowing the company to look confidently into the future and to guarantee stability for users.

 SFR: Brand overview